conan-io/conan-center-index/docs/adding_packages/reviewing.md

 We encourage contributors to check that not only the _global_ target works properly, but also the ones for the components.
 It can be done creating and linking different libraries and/or executables.

-## Supported Versions

-In this repository we are building a subset of all the versions for a given library.
-This set of version changes over time as new versions are released and old ones stop to be used.

-We always welcome latest releases as soon as they are available, and from time to time we remove old versions mainly due to technical reasons: the more versions we have, the more resources that are needed in the CI and the more time it takes to build each pull-request (also, the more chances of failing because of unexpected errors).

-### Removing old versions

-When removing old versions, please follow these considerations:
- - keep one version for every major release
- - for the latest major release, at least three versions should be available (latest three minor versions)

-Logic associated to removed revisions, and entries in `config.yml` and `conandata.yml` files should be removed as well.
-If anyone needs to recover them in the future, Git contains the full history and changes can be recovered from it.

-Please, note that even if those versions are removed from this repository, **the packages will always be accessible in ConanCenter remote** associated to the recipe revision used to build them.

-### Adding old versions

-We usually don't add old versions unless there is a specific request for it.
-If you need some old version, please share in the pull-request what is the motivation.
-Take into account that the version might be removed in future pull-requests according to the statements above.